galczo5/open-midi-controller/README.md

 * Five "pages" of configuration.
 You can assign an action to footswitch and toggle between five different configurations
 * Working with USB MIDI using the serial port.
 You'll need to use additional software like [Hairless Midi](https://projectgus.github.io/hairless-midiserial/), [ttymidi](https://github.com/cjbarnes18/ttymidi) or [SerialMidiBridge](https://github.com/RuudMulder/SerialMidiBridge) to control your DAW or plugins.
 Just set port and baudrate of 115200.

-It's easy to calculate that with 6 footswitches, 2 actions for each footswitch and 5 possible configuration pages allow you to configure 60 different commands!
+It's easy to calculate that with 6 footswitches, 3 actions for each footswitch and 3 possible configuration pages allow you to configure 54 different commands!
 That's a lot.

-Planned features:
-* Momentary page change

 # Build cost
 Cost of parts if you decide to order them in the popular Chinese store.